Wish you were here?

 General policies & fine print

-Convention Policy - Individuals attending a convention cannot book this property for their stay.
-If found attending a convention, guests may be subject to higher room rates upon arrival.
+Convention Policy - Individuals attending a convention that is held elsewhere cannot book this property for their stay.
+If found attending an off-site convention, guests may be subject to higher room rates upon arrival.

 Hotel Spring Break Policy - This hotel cannot guarantee a spring-break-free environment.